Payroll Fraud Unmasked: From Financial Pressure to Ethical Breach - Recorded Webinar

 - Learn how technology and data analytics can be leveraged to detect payroll fraud more efficiently.

-After registering online for this event, you will receive an email confirmation.
-Confirmation emails are sent approximately 2 business days after the registration has been processed.
+After registering for an archived webinar, a confirmation containing login information is sent approximately 2 business days after the registration has been processed.